Essay

-From Screenshot to Solution: Stop Forwarding Me Vague Tickets
+←Back to blogFrom Screenshot to Solution: Stop Forwarding Me Vague Tickets

 Learn how AI Feedbacks leverages Google Gemini to turn visually useless bug reports into actionable prompts for coding agents.

-We live in a timeline where AI can literally write production code for us, yet the standard industry bug report is: a screenshot cropped to a vague red box, pasted into Slack, followed by four words and the fervent prayer that the developer receiving it is also a certified psychic.
+We're in a timeline where AI writes production code, but the standard bug report is still a screenshot cropped to a vague red box, pasted into Slack, followed by four words and the silent prayer that you're also a psychic.
+By the time that reaches an AI coding agent, the context has fully decayed.
+The agent writes the wrong fix.
+You spend 20 minutes explaining what was actually broken.
+Classic.

 const result = streamText({